mossgreen/mossgreen.github.io/_posts/2019-08-23-Pass-Spring-Professional-Certification.md

     ![IMAGE](https://i.loli.net/2019/06/26/5d132ecfb894c54615.jpg)

-### How to study
+### How to prepare

-I recommend you to make your note according to the latest [official study guide](https://d1fto35gcfffzn.cloudfront.net/academy/Spring-Professional-Certification-Study-Guide.pdf) from Pivotal.
+I recommend you to make your notes according to the latest [official study guide](https://d1fto35gcfffzn.cloudfront.net/academy/Spring-Professional-Certification-Study-Guide.pdf) from Pivotal.

 1. Try to answer questions based on official documentation.
 2. If cannot, try to read other people's study notes.